FordPipatkittikul/web-dev-learning/Learning_HTML/README.md

               <p class = "webtext2">Lorem ipsum </p>
             </div>

-All of the files above have list some fam html tags that people usually use.
+All of the files above have list some useful html tags and attribute that people usually use.